Galway to Clifden Railway: History

-Initial suggestions for developing the sparsely populated region of Connemara with a railway line go back to the early days of the railways in Ireland when it became foreseeable that the railway network would reach the provincial capital, Galway.
-The town of Clifden was mainly connected by sea, with a stagecoach and wagons providing modest overland transport.
+Initial suggestions for developing the sparsely populated region of Connemara with a railway line go back to the early days of the railways in Ireland when it became foreseeable that the railway network would reach the provincial centre, Galway.
+The town of Clifden was mainly connected by sea, with a stagecoach and wagons providing limited overland transport links.
 These connections were completely inadequate, especially in severe winters, and such weather conditions led to crop failures in the 1880s.
 The impoverishment of the population in Connemara rose dramatically and calls for a rail link as a structural measure were loud, the project even described as "a matter of national importance".
 However, all initiatives initially failed due to the financial resources.